sheamunion/dbc-phase-0/week-1/reflections.md

 > git branch -d *branch-name*

+**Push commits to remote branch of same name (*branch-name*).origin is the cloned repository (in this case, phase-0-unit-1. branch-name is the local branch**

+> git push origin *or* git push origin *branch-name*

+**Fetch and merge the remote branch into the local one**

+> git pull origin

-**Pull any changes from the remote repo to my machine.
+**Fetch any changes from the remote repo to my machine.
 NOTE: This WILL NOT automatically merge changes with my branch.**

 > git fetch origin *or* git fetch *remote-name*